OpenWaterFoundation/owf-learn-aws/mkdocs-project/docs/cdn/cloudfront/lambda-to-append-index.md

 * `https://domain/somefolder/`
 * `https://domain/somefolder/index.html`

-The fundamental issue is that S3 does not actually use the concept of folders and therefore does not know when a served resource is a folder.
+The fundamental issue is that S3 does not manage its objects using folders and therefore does not know when a served resource is a folder.
 All S3 objects are identified with a "key" string, which happens to default to using `/` as a visual separator similar to folders, but folders do not exist.